 Bearing all that in mind, here are our top five choices for the best VPN for PC.

 - Check out the best VPN services of 2018

 Best all-round VPN

-IPVanish has it all – lots of servers, excellent download speeds, and great desktop clients.
+IPVanish has it all – lots of servers, excellent download speeds, and great desktop clients (although note that we found the Windows client to be susceptible to the odd network issue – but your mileage may well vary).
 During our performance tests, this VPN actually improved our download speeds by almost 20%, which is one of the best results we’ve seen.